 Present your arguments to the group out loud and be prepared to have questions asked.
-Make sure that you stick to the time limit and have a friend or someone time it.
+Make sure that you stick to the time limit and have someone time it.

-Tip: a good structure for your talk is to break it into parts:
+a good structure for your talk is to break it into parts: